udsamani/proc-macro-error-2/README.md

 Also, you can explicitly [append a dummy token stream][crate::dummy] to your errors.

-To achieve his, this crate serves as a tiny shim around `proc_macro::Diagnostic` and `compile_error!`.
+To achieve this, this crate serves as a tiny shim around `proc_macro::Diagnostic` and `compile_error!`.
 It detects the most preferable way to emit errors based on compiler's version.
 When the underlying diagnostic type is finally stabilized, this crate will be simply delegating to it, requiring no changes in your code!